lukefor/Laravel4-SmartyView/README.md

 Smarty itself has been included because file edits were required for View Composer support.
 It should not be upgraded without these being merged, unless you don't care about View Composers.

-You can probably install this through Composer, but I have no idea what I am doing when it comes to that.
+You can install this through composer with:
+	"dark/smarty-view": "dev-master"
+in composer.json>"require"